 Sometimes, you just want to glide off the path, away from the lit track and find your own adventure.
 Lucky for you, Lapland has plenty to offer if you’re looking for a thrilling freeride, altai skiing, trek skiing and more!

-The guides at Tundrea Resort in Kilpisjärvi, at the northwest tip of Lapland, can point you toward the fells that offer the most thrilling and fun backcountry slopes.
+Guides in Kilpisjärvi, at the northwest arm of Lapland, can point you toward the fells that offer the most thrilling and fun backcountry slopes.
 Remember to bring your GoPro!

 No matter the village or town, if there’s snow on the ground in Lapland, there’s skiing happening not far.
 With hundreds and hundreds of cross-country ski paths, Lapland is truly made for skiing.